-Have people and situations been ticking you off?
-Maybe you’ve been controlling the anger, maybe you’ve been ruminating on it, or maybe you’ve had a few meltdowns.
+Have people and situations been pissing you off a lot?
+Maybe you’ve been controlling the anger, or maybe you’ve had a few meltdowns.

-Although anger may motivate us into action, it is often a destructive emotion.
-It tends to make us say and do things that we regret, it can damage relationships, and it can leave us feeling depleted, guilty or sad.
+Although anger can sometimes move us into productive action, it is not usually a productive emotion.
+It tends to make us say or do things that we regret, or it leaves us feeling depleted, guilty or sad.

 The reason we have emotions is to guide our decisions and actions.

 The brain is constantly sifting and sorting data, from outside and inside the body, to determine what we are feeling.
 Once the brain determines the feeling, it can better decide how to react.